lobobeebe/StarWarz/README.md

 # StarWarz
 School project.
-TBA.

 ## Completed
 Player Body
 * Shall be an Invisible game object representing the body
 * Shall act as the hit box for the player's torso
-* Shall maintain the same X,Z position and y rotation as SteamVR headset
+* Shall maintain the same X,Z position and Y rotation as SteamVR headset
 * Shall hold a Lightsaber "Holster" or clip on front of object

 Player Hands